tsunami416604/azure-docs.hu-hu/articles/role-based-access-control/tutorial-role-assignments-user-powershell.md

 ---
-title: Oktatóanyag – a felhasználó RBAC és az Azure PowerShell használatával Azure-erőforrásokhoz való hozzáférés biztosítása |} A Microsoft Docs
+title: Tutorial - Grant a user access to Azure resources using RBAC and Azure PowerShell
-description: Útmutató a felhasználói szerepkör alapú hozzáférés-vezérlés (RBAC) és az Azure PowerShell használatával Azure-erőforrásokhoz való hozzáférést.
+description: Learn how to grant a user access to Azure resources using role-based access control (RBAC) and Azure PowerShell in this tutorial.
 services: active-directory
 documentationCenter: ''
 author: rolyon